BhaveshKapil/Image-Colorization/README.md

 This class brings together all the previous parts and implements a few methods to take care of training our complete model.
 Let's investigate it.

-In the __init__ we define our generator and discriminator using the previous functions and classes we defined and we also initialize them with init_model function which I didn't explain here but you can refer to my GitHub repository to see how it works.
-Then we define our two loss functions and the optimizers of the generator and discriminator.

-The whole work is being done in optimize method of this class.
-First and only once per iteration (batch of training set) we call the module's forward method and store the outputs in fake_color variable of the class.

 Then, we first train the discriminator by using backward_D method in which we feed the fake images produced by generator to the discriminator (make sure to detach them from the generator's graph so that they act as a constant to the discriminator, like normal images) and label them as fake.
 Then we feed a batch of real images from training set to the discriminator and label them as real.
 We add up the two losses for fake and real and take the average and then call the backward on the final loss.

 Now, we can train the generator.
 In backward_G method we feed the discriminator the fake image and try to fool it by assigning real labels to them and calculating the adversarial loss.
 As I mentioned earlier, we use L1 loss as well and compute the distance between the predicted two channels and the target two channels and multiply this loss by a coefficient (which is 100 in our case) to balance the two losses and then add this loss to the adversarial loss.
 Then we call the backward method of the loss.